Vyral/jeff-riber/_posts/2025-09-04-is-the-northeast-florida-housing-market-crashing-in-2025.md

 **Prices show a gentle dip.** As of July 2025, the median sales price in Northeast Florida is $370,000, approximately 2.7% lower than it was in July 2024.

 * For buyers, that dip provides a little more breathing room than last year.
-* For sellers, while it’s no longer the frenzy of 2021 to 2022, most homeowners who bought after 2022 still hold strong equity.
+* For sellers, while it’s no longer the frenzy of 2021 to 2022, most homeowners who bought before 2022 still hold strong equity.

 Long-term price data dating back to 2017 shows stability, making this more of an adjustment than a crash.